 MacAlister reportedly said: “We installed the cameras on board our vessels just over four years ago, we introduced them to meet certain regulations introduced by the Scottish Government.

-“We now want to see, and fully agree with the government, that should be introduced to all fishing vessels.
+“We now want to see, and fully agree with the government, that [the cameras] should be introduced to all fishing vessels.
 There’s no point in having marine protected areas if there is a free-for-all for everybody.”

 Nick Underdown, of Open Seas, said Scotland’s seafood industry “deserves responsible leadership” and claimed that SWFPA’s statements have “greenwashed Scotland’s scallop dredge industry”.